-Dry sacks.
-Laptops and anything that should not get wet go into the dry sacks when packing up the backpacks to move on.
-We have on numerous occasions been caught walking in the rain.
+Dry Bags.
+Laptops and anything that should not get wet go into the dry bags when packing up the backpacks to move on.
+We have, on numerous occasions, been caught walking in the rain.
 It’s nice to not have to worry about it knowing everything is safe inside our packs.

 Backpacks.
 We left our 70-liter conventional backpacks at home and bought a 40-liter REI backpack for me, and a 50-liter Kelty backpack for Trin.
 These are front-loading packs that allow you to open up the front of the pack like a suitcase so you can access your stuff, and not have to dig out as much as you would in a top-loading pack.

 Tote bag.
-We brought the tote bag on the trip just for our first flight, however we have found it so convenient both for grocery shopping as well as being a good travel bag for things we want easy access to.
+We brought a tote bag on the trip just for our first flight, but we have found it so convenient both for grocery shopping as well as being a good travel bag for things we want easy access to.

 Other items such as the Tupperware are convenient for extra grocery supplies such as tomatoes, onions or garlic.
 The Tupperware keeps them from getting crushed in our packs from one city to the next.
 When there are no fresh items to fill it we stuff it full of the extra spices or other food items we have for cooking.

-Our pillows are lightweight REI backpacker pillows that can be blown up.
-Many places we stay have had pillows hard as rocks.
-We have been very happy to have our travel pillows along with us.
+Our pillows are lightweight REI backpacker pillows that can be inflated.
+Many places where we have stayed have pillows that were hard as rocks.
+We have been glad to have our travel pillows along with us.

-For the girls only: If you don’t have or know what a Diva cup is I encourage you to research it.
+Women only: If you don’t have or know about what a Diva cup is I encourage you to research it.
 Even if you are not traveling.
 They will save you money, reduce waste, and provide much more comfort.

 I’ll probably cut them up to use in repair of other things now.
 What I would do differently is to go out and splurge on a nice pair of hiking pants or something of similar material.

-Eventually I purchased a pair of Ecco sandals at a “Ropa de America.”
-These are second hand stores of all the items that Americans give away – thank you!
+Eventually, I purchased a pair of Ecco sandals at a “Ropa Americana.”
+These are second-hand stores of all the items that Americans give away – thank you!
 I looked at brand new shoes in Nicaragua, but they were not of a quality that would hold up.

 A word on women’s apparel:

-In a moment of brilliance before we left I purchased a sports bra that zips close in front.
-On the first week of our trip the zipper broke and nothing would stay inside (woohoo!!!)
-[Trin edits each post . . he added that last note].
+In a moment of flawed brilliance before we left I purchased a sports bra that zips close in front.
+Within the first week of our trip, the zipper broke and nothing would stay inside (woohoo!!!)
+[Trin edits each post, he added that last note].
 I’ve had to sew it closed.
 Now it is just as much a royal pain to get in and out of as a normal solid one piece.
 Lesson learned.
 Always test drive clothes.
-I thought I learned this years before when buttons on my brand new shirt broke just before getting up to speak in front of the executives.
-Hopefully you won’t make the same mistakes.
+I thought I learned this year before when buttons on my brand new shirt broke just before getting up to speak in front of the executives.
+Hopefully, you won’t make the same mistakes.